 Blackpool is Britain's tacky, laid-back underbelly.
-It's one of England's most-visited attractions, the private domain of its working class, a faded and sticky mix of Coney Island, Las Vegas, and Denny's.
+The private domain of its working class, the town is a faded and sticky mix of Coney Island, Las Vegas, and Denny's.
 Huge arcade halls advertise free toilets and broadcast bingo numbers into the streets; the wind machine under a wax Marilyn Monroe blows at a steady gale; and the smell of fries, tobacco, and sugar is everywhere.
 Spend the day "muckin' about" the beach promenade of fortune-tellers, fish-and-chips joints, amusement piers, warped mirrors, and Englanders wearing hats with built-in ponytails.
 Scream down roller coasters and eat "candy floss" until you're deliriously queasy.
 Some people love it…others hate it.
 But it is, without a doubt, a spectacle.
+And it's real.